openshift/openshift-ansible/playbooks/byo/openshift-glusterfs/README.md

 `glusterfs_registry` group is specified, the cluster defined by the `glusterfs` group will be used.

+To swap an existing hosted registry's backend storage for a GlusterFS volume, specify `openshift_hosted_registry_storage_glusterfs_swap=True`.
+To additoinally copy any existing contents from an existing hosted registry, specify `openshift_hosted_registry_storage_glusterfs_swapcopy=True`.

 **NOTE:** For each namespace that is to have access to GlusterFS volumes an Enpoints resource pointing to the GlusterFS cluster nodes and a corresponding Service resource must be created.
 If dynamic provisioning using StorageClasses